hoosteeno/metalsmith-markdown-swig/README.md

 There are two releases:

-1. The first shows how to do this by putting template tags in markdown, and using a custom renderer to pass them through to the template engine.
+1. The first shows how to do this by putting template tags in markdown, and using [a custom renderer](https://github.com/hoosteeno/metalsmith-markdown-swig/blob/custom_renderer/build.js#L9) to pass them through to the template engine.
-2. The second shows how to do this using the metalsmith-data-markdown plugin and template inheritance.
+2. [The second](https://github.com/hoosteeno/metalsmith-markdown-swig/tree/data_markdown) shows how to do this using the metalsmith-data-markdown plugin and template inheritance.

-Number 2 above is cleaner.
+Number 2 above is cleaner, but number 1 shows how easy it is to modify how Metalsmith does stuff.